dbt-labs/jaffle-shop/README.md

 1. Run `git clone [new repo name]` to clone your new repo to your local machine.

+2. [Follow Step 1 on this page](https://cloud.getdbt.com/cloud-cli) to install the dbt Cloud CLI, we'll do the other steps in a second.

-2. Set up a virtual environment and activate it.
+3. Set up a virtual environment and activate it.
 I like to call my virtual environment `.venv` and add it to my `.gitignore` file (we've already done this if you name your virtual environment '.venv') so that I don't accidentally commit it to the repository, but you can call it whatever you want.

    ```shell
    python3 -m venv .venv # create a virtual environment